Although President Abraham Lincoln is remembered for his eloquence and speeches, not many know about his fascination for an image.

 A hint of the importance that this map had for Lincoln, is the fact that Francis Bicknell Carpenter included it in his famous painting First Reading of the Emancipation Proclamation of President Lincoln (as can be seen below, in the bottom right hand corner).

-Lincoln studied it frequently.
+Seems like Lincoln studied it frequently.
 For him it proved that the South was not an homogenous block.
 Areas with many slaves (such as the counties bordering the River Mississippi, for example, represented in black on the map) tended to be secessionist, whilst counties of a lighter grey were more susceptible to pro Union sentiments.
-The map allowed him to visualize the enemy and better understand the situation.
+Therefore, the map allowed him to visualize the enemy and better understand the situation.

 The power of infographics to visualize information

 Modern infographics do the same as Lincoln’s map.
 They help us to rapidly process complex information.
 The reason for their efficiency is the visual capacity of the human brain.

 Since animals developed their sense of sight, those that could distinguish patterns or unusual details in the environment indicating potential threats of opportunities most rapidly, were at an advantage.
 Millions of years of evolution have shaped the human brain to have an immediate and precise perception of its environment.
 That is why, for example, more than half of our brain is dedicated to processing visual information, according to the Oxford Handbook of Cognitive Psychology, which explains the reason we are capable of decoding images so quickly.
 Based on the innate cerebral capacity of the human being, what infographics do is take information that would be difficult to absorb and convert it into shapes and colours that the brain is able to interpret at high speed.

 The 10 advantages of infographics